 One of the terrifying menaces of capitalism is the privatization of security.
 When an economic system has the accumulation of capital as its priority and not social development, is easy to relativize human rights for a positive financial balance.
-This is RoboCop’s mainframe.
+This is the mainframe of RoboCop.

 RoboCop shows us our protagonist Alex Murphy (Peter Weller), an honest policeman who is transferred to a new precinct that has suffered many casualties lately as a direct result of bad funding and a high crime rate.
 There, he meets Officer Anne Lewis (Nancy Allen) with whom he quickly develops a unique camaraderie.
 Things aren't looking good: on the verge of an economic collapse, the Detroit Police Department is about to enter an indefinite strike.

 Actual Film Protagonist

 Although both characters are engaging and charismatic, the reality is that the real protagonist of this story is a private corporation.
 Omni Consumer Products (OCP), through its executives, is the one deciding the destiny of everyone involved.
 Citizens, cops, criminals, they are all just mere tokens in their plan to develop Delta City, a new gentrified urban complex that will replace Detroit's ugly parts with a gentrified city-state free of federal laws.
 In other words, OCP's plan, facing a Detroit at the point of economic collapse, is to annihilate the poor and build over their ashes—a new place that brings new people.

 To be able to have absolute independence from the government, the OCP has signed a deal with the Mayor, committing to finding a definitive solution to the escalation of violence.
 Being both payer and payee, the OCP has now full control of the Detroit Police Department.